IrinaDorofeeva/StatisticsApp-GBInternship/README.md

 Graphic Charts View Controller shows graphical representation of statistics.
 It is implemented by using external library (CocoaPods) called Charts created by D. Gindi https://github.com/danielgindi/Charts

 [![Demo CountPages alpha](https://j.gifs.com/Anz4OO.gif)](https://youtu.be/yV5MeBYCD_A)

+This project is the part of the Geek Brains Inernship Project: https://github.com/ValeriMikhailov/GB-internship